askmike/gekko/docs/extending/add_an_exchange.md

 - a `date` property (unix timestamp in either string or int)
 - a `price` property (float) which represents the price in [currency] per 1 [asset].
-- an `amount` proprty (float) which represent the amount of [asset].
+- an `amount` property (float) which represent the amount of [asset].
 - a `tid` property (float) which represents the tradeID.

 ## Error handling

 It is the responsibility of the wrapper to handle errors and retry the call in case of a temporary error.
 Gekko exposes a retry helper you can use to implement an exponential backoff retry strategy.
 Your wrapper does need pass a proper error object explaining whether the call can be retried or not.
 If the error is fatal (for example private API calls with invalid API keys) the wrapper is expected to upstream this error.
 If the error is retryable (exchange is overloaded or a network error) an error should be passed with the property `notFatal` set to true.
-If the exchange replied with another error that might be temporary (for example an `Insufficiant funds` erorr right after Gekko canceled an order, which might be caused by the exchange not having updated the balance yet) the error object can be extended with an `retry` property indicating that the call can be retried for n times but after that the error should be considered fatal.
+If the exchange replied with another error that might be temporary (for example an `Insufficient funds` error right after Gekko canceled an order, which might be caused by the exchange not having updated the balance yet) the error object can be extended with an `retry` property indicating that the call can be retried for n times but after that the error should be considered fatal.

 For implementation refer to the bitfinex implementation, in a gist this is what a common flow looks like: